-During the year, KGTP demonstrated a high level of environmental and high level of administrative performance with the resource consents as defined in Section 1.6.
+During the year, the Company demonstrated a high level of environmental and high level of administrative performance with the resource consents as defined in Section 1.6.
+The Company has maintained this high level of environmental performance for a number of years (Table 16).

-3.4 Recommendations from the 2018-2019 Annual Report
+3.4 Recommendations from the 2019-2020 Annual Report

-In the 2018-2019 Annual Report it was recommended:
+In the 2019-2020 Annual Report, it was recommended:

-- 1. THAT in the first instance, monitoring of consented activities at the Company site in the 2019-2020 year continue at the same level as in 2018-2019. - 2.
-THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
-THAT the option for a review of resource consent in June 2020, as set out in condition 13 of the consent 1125-4 not be exercised, on the grounds that the consent is currently fit for purpose.
+- 1. THAT in the first instance, monitoring of consented activities at the Company site in the 2020-2021 year continue at the same level as in 2019-2020. - 2.
+THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.

-Recommendations one and three were implemented, while additional investigation or monitoring as per recommendation two was not required.
+Recommendation one was implemented, while additional investigation or monitoring as per recommendation two was not required.

-3.5 Alterations to monitoring programmes for 2020-2021
+3.5 Alterations to monitoring programmes for 2021-2022